GiacomelliGianluca/Safe_Performance_Boosting/README.md

-Python implementation of ADMM for Performance Boosting with Constraint Satisfaction as described in the article "Learning to Satisfy Constraints while Boosting the Performance with ADMM" and [2] with Control Barrier Functions (CBFs).
+Python implementation of ADMM for Performance Boosting with Constraint Satisfaction as described in the article "Learning to Satisfy Constraints while Boosting the Performance with ADMM."

 ## Project Setup